simrenbasra/simys-blog/index.md

 ### **Email Genie 🧞‍♀️**

-This is a classification project where I explore the Enron dataset and experiment with clustering and classification models to classify emails based on their content.
+A classification project where I explore the Enron dataset and experiment with clustering and classification models to group emails based on their content.
 This project will also include a web app where users can enter a dummy email to test the model in real-time.

 <br>